rickyminecraft/prispongemine/README.md

 /prisponge list all commands

-MAKE A PRISON:
+MAKE A MINE:

 1 - use /prisponge define
-2 - with a stick click on to block to select a rectangular area 3 - use /prisponge save -name of prison-
+2 - with a stick click on to block to select a rectangular area 3 - use /prisponge save -name of mine-

-MODIFY A PRISON:
+MODIFY A MINE:

 1 - use /prisponge define
-2 - with a stick click on to block to select a rectangular area 3 - use /prisponge update -name of prison-
+2 - with a stick click on to block to select a rectangular area 3 - use /prisponge update -name of mine-

-REMOVE A PRISON:
+REMOVE A MINE:

-1 - use /prisponge delete -name of prison-
+1 - use /prisponge delete -name of mine-

-LIST ALL PRISON:
+LIST ALL MINE:

 1 - use /prisponge list

-CLEAN A PRISON:
+CLEAN A MINE:

-1 - use /prisponge clear -name of prison-
+1 - use /prisponge clear -name of mine-

-FILL A PRISON:
+FILL A MINE:

-By default, a prison is filled with stone
+By default, a mine is filled with stone

-1 - use /prisponge fill -name of prison-
+1 - use /prisponge fill -name of mine-

-ADD ORE TO PRISON:
+ADD ORE TO MINE:

-1 - use /prisponge addore -name of prison- -name of ore- -generation percentage-
+1 - use /prisponge addore -name of mine- -name of ore- -generation percentage-

-REMOVE ORE TO PRISON:
+REMOVE ORE TO MINE:

-1 - use /prisponge removeore -name of prison- -name of ore-
+1 - use /prisponge removeore -name of mine- -name of ore-

-ADJUST TIME FOR AUTOREFILL PRISON
+ADJUST TIME FOR AUTOREFILL MINE

-1 - use /prisponge time -name of prison- -duration- -duration format : SECONDS MINUTES HOURS DAYS-
+1 - use /prisponge time -name of mine- -duration- -duration format : SECONDS MINUTES HOURS DAYS-

-START A AUTOREFILL PRISON:
+START A AUTOREFILL MINE:

 There are few warning before the new fill is done

-1 - use /prisponge start -name of prison-
+1 - use /prisponge start -name of mine-

-STOP A AUTOREFILL PRISON:
+STOP A AUTOREFILL MINE:

-1 - use /prisponge stop -name of prison-
+1 - use /prisponge stop -name of mine-

 RELOAD CONFIG FILE: